-The 2012 Deep Blue CALDIVER 500 comes loaded with functions, those including an annual calendar, a second time zone display and a power reserve indicator.
+The 2012 Deep Blue CALDIVER 500 comes loaded with functions, including an annual calendar, a second time-zone display, and a power reserve indicator.
 I am not sure whether a professional diving watch indeed needs so many displays.
 However, those looking for a monster-sized diver that could also be worn as a casual watch may find the list of functions quite useful.

 When you get yourself such a ‘multi-tool’ of a timekeeper, ergonomics becomes important and this gadget, I am afraid, will not make you moan with pleasure while setting all the numerous indicators.
-While most functions of the new Deep Blue CALDIVER 500 are operated via the crown (which, by the way, can also be used to manually wind the watch,) the “Months” display, which is placed at 3 o’clock, is set using a water-tight push-piece located just above the crown at 2 hours.
-This is, of course, dictated by the choice of mechanism that powers this particular CALDIVER 500.
+While you need to use the crown (which, by the way, can also be used to manually wind the watch) to operate most functions of the CALDIVER 500, the “Months” display placed at 3 o’clock is set using a water-tight push-piece located just above the crown at 2 hours.
+This is, of course, dictated by the choice of the mechanism that powers this particular model.

-Although for many an ETA 7750 (or one of its many derivatives) still remains a mechanism of choice, guys form Deep Blue decided to employ a high-quality (although mass-produced) self-winding caliber 9100 that was fairly recently presented by the Japanese company Miyota (a brand owned by the famous watchmaker Citizen.)
-The movement was probably chosen in order to keep the chronograph’s price at an acceptably low level without sacrificing its build quality and ability to keep time.
+Although for many an ETA 7750 (or one of its many derivatives) still remains a mechanism of choice, guys from Deep Blue decided to employ a high-quality (although, too, mass-produced) self-winding Miyota caliber 9100.
+The movement was probably chosen in order to keep the chronograph’s price at an acceptable level without sacrificing its build quality and ability to keep time.

 Sporting 26 jewels and beating at a standard frequency of 28,800 vph, the caliber offers a guaranteed power reserve of 40 hours.
 It is also accurate as well: the Japanese brand guarantees that the automatic watch will not lose or gain more than 30 seconds per day.